-The SQL Server Query Store feature provides you with insight on query plan choice and performance.
-It simplifies performance troubleshooting by helping you quickly find performance differences caused by query plan changes.
+The Query Store feature provides you with insight on query plan choice and performance for SQL Server, Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse Analytics.
+The Query Store simplifies performance troubleshooting by helping you quickly find performance differences caused by query plan changes.
 Query Store automatically captures a history of queries, plans, and runtime statistics, and retains these for your review.
 It separates data by time windows so you can see database usage patterns and understand when query plan changes happened on the server.
 You can configure query store using the ALTER DATABASE SET option.

 - For information about operating the Query Store in Azure SQL Database, see Operating the Query Store in Azure SQL Database.

 - For information on discovering actionable information and tune performance with the Query Store, see Tune performance with the Query Store.

 - For information on shaping query plans without changing application code, see Query Store hints.

 If you are using Query Store for just in time workload insights in SQL Server 2016 (13.x), plan to install the performance scalability fixes in KB 4340759 as soon as possible.

 - Query Store is enabled by default for new Azure SQL Database and Azure SQL Managed Instance databases.

 - Query Store is not enabled by default for SQL Server 2016 (13.x), SQL Server 2017 (14.x), SQL Server 2019 (15.x), or SQL Server 2022 (16.x) Preview.
 To enable features to better track performance history, troubleshoot query plan related issues, and enable new capabilities in SQL Server 2022 (16.x) Preview, we recommend enabling Query Store on new and existing databases.